Skip to main content

 What the Transition Won't Fix

-Replacing Excel doesn't automatically fix errors in your ERP configuration.
-If your Yardi gross-up threshold is wrong, that error will show up in the independent reconciliation software's discrepancy report — which is actually the point.
+Replacing Excel does not automatically fix errors in your ERP configuration.
+If your Yardi gross-up threshold is wrong, that error will show up in the independent reconciliation software's discrepancy report.
+That is actually the point.
 The discrepancy report is how you find and fix ERP configuration errors.

 The Business Case